The Leader’s Guide for Making Decisions in Meetings

 Pros:

-• Creates the greatest shared commitment to the decision
+- Creates the greatest shared opportunity to impact the decision

 Cons: